bahlo/arne.me/content/now.md

 Here's what I'm up to:

-- Redesign my website (yes, again)
+* Try to automate syndication as much as possible
-- Read Starfish by Peter Watts for the book club at work
+* Read a lot of books

-This page was last updated in July 2024 and is inspired by [NowNowNow](https://nownownow.com).
+This page was last updated in October 2024 and is inspired by [NowNowNow](https://nownownow.com).